 While I was in Ithaca for the summer, I also took a class at Cornell, and I fondly remember biking uphill to campus for class in the morning, then barreling downhill on my bike to go to work afterward.
 I really enjoyed the summer I spent at GrammaTech, and I enthusiastically recommend interning there.

-While there are no current openings for internships, we welcome you sharing your resume and cover letter with firstname.lastname@example.org
+We welcome you sharing your resume and cover letter with firstname.lastname@example.org

 I interned in GrammaTech in 2004 after finishing one year of graduate school.
 The internship was not just instrumental in deciding the research direction for my thesis, but also for deciding the kind of research I would do in the rest of my career.